ibourn/solana-alyra-training/ARCHI_SUMMARY.md

 ### Failed Transactions

 The term "failed transaction" can be misleading, as these transactions incur fees but are executed as intended.
 Most failed transactions arise from exceeding slippage limits, mostly submitted by a small percentage of active addresses.

-## Conclusion

-Solana's architecture and transaction model prioritize speed, efficiency, and user experience, positioning it as a leading blockchain solution in the crypto space.

-# Solana - Executive Overview (Suite)

 ## Gulf Stream